 The OnePlus 5T, as the name suggests, isn't a completely new handset – rather, it's an incremental upgrade of the OnePlus 5.

-It's not just an upgrade though; it's also a replacement, as OnePlus has ceased production and sales of the phone it launched just six months prior to the arrival of the OnePlus 5T.
+It's not just an upgrade though; it's also a replacement, as OnePlus ceased production and sales of the phone it launched just six months prior to the arrival of the OnePlus 5T.

 So what do you get with OnePlus' second generation 'T'?
 The main talking points include the biggest screen the firm has ever put on a phone, a tweaked design, improved rear camera and face recognition.